Can Dogs Eat Apples? Seeds, Cores and Safe Preparation Guide

 Can dogs eat dried apple or apple chips?

-Plain dried apple without added sugar is safe in very small amounts.
+Plain dried apple without added sugar may be offered in tiny amounts for some dogs.
 However, drying concentrates the natural sugars, so the calorie and sugar content per ounce is much higher than fresh apple.
 Store-bought apple chips often contain added sugar or preservatives — check labels carefully.

 This article is for educational purposes only.
 If your dog has eaten a large amount of apple seeds or shows signs of distress, contact your veterinarian.